AniaWorkIT-coder/MidnightMiner/EasyGuide.md

 py plot_challenges.py
 ```

-The script will:
-1. Read the `challenges.json` file.
-2. Generate a plot named `solved_challenges_over_time.png`.
+The script will read the `challenges.json` file and generate a plot named `solved_challenges_over_time.png`.

-3. If you are running on a system with a graphical interface, it will also display the plot in a window.
+> **Note:** The graph uses the challenge's discovery time as an approximation for when solutions were found, as individual solution times are not stored.